 - Start your next paper or assignment earlier.

 - Try to visit a writing consultant two or three times before the due date.

 Q: May I drop off a graduate dissertation or thesis for cover-to-cover editing?

 A: NO!
 Why not?
-We are an undergraduate center, primarily, so our priority is undergraduate students, AND our model in use is one designed to improve a student’s overall writing skills.
+We are an undergraduate center primarily, so our priority is undergraduate students, AND our model is one designed to improve a student’s overall writing skills.
 Dropping off a 300-page document for editing is not part of our model.
 For those services, we will provide you with the contact information of editors in the area, who usually charge a per-hour, per-project, or per-word fee.
 If you would like to work on 4-5 pages in a Writing Center session, we would be happy to make an appointment for you; however, our undergraduate students are given priority.